-- if they are unable to attend work because of ill health, notify their manager by telephone as soon as reasonably practicable, preferably before they are due to start work and in any event no later than one hour after they are due to begin work; - continue to notify and keep in touch with their manager while unable to attend work; - be prepared to give their manager a clear reason (i.e. the nature of the illness or injury) why they cannot attend work, and estimate how long they think the absence will last; - complete a sickness report form on their return to work and provide medical evidence for sickness of more than seven calendar days; - attend a return to work interview with their manager each time the employee returns from a period of sickness absence; - be open with their manager about the reasons for their absence, to give the manager the opportunity to provide support where possible;

-• tell their manager of any extenuating circumstances, for example personal or family problems or an unmanageable workload;

-- bear in mind that the Council may seek a medical report, for example from the employee's doctor or the Council's Occupational Health Adviser; and - cooperate with the Council with regard to the possible implementation of any adjustments to job duties, hours or working conditions, particularly those suggested by a doctor or Occupational Health.

-2.2 Line managers should:

-- take responsibility for managing their employee's attendance and absence; - maintain a proper record of each employee's sickness absences by completing the required reporting form and recording every period of absence for their employees; - require the employee to complete a sickness report form on their return to work and require the employee to provide medical evidence for sickness of more than seven calendar days; - conduct a return to work interview each time the employee returns from a period of sickness absence; - speak to the employee about the absence and the reason for it in a fair and factual way; - be supportive towards the employee and, where appropriate, seek to identify ways in which to assist the employee to improve his/her attendance in the future, making it clear that continuing frequent absences from work are unacceptable; - be alert to patterns of absence, for example frequent absences on Fridays or Mondays, or immediately before or after public holidays; - try to establish any underlying reasons for frequent absences and, where the underlying cause is identified, take steps to help the employee to manage the cause; - seek medical advice, if appropriate, to determine whether or not there is any underlying medical cause for the employee's frequent absences; - be sensitive when absences are caused by personal or family problems; - check whether or not the employee's absences are in any way work related, for example as a result of workplace stress; - bear in mind that the Council can seek a medical report on an employee, for example from the employee's doctor or the Council's Occupational Health Adviser to assist in managing the situation; - ensure that confidential records of all absences, including discussions and medical certificates are sent to HR for the employee's personal record file; - be aware of the potential for discrimination when managing absence, particularly where the employee's ill health is related to pregnancy or disability; - keep in mind the Council's duty to make reasonable adjustments for disabled people when managing absence; and - consult with the HR and Occupational Health if unsure about anything or special circumstances arise, for example if it appears that the employee may have a disability.
+- if they are unable to attend work because of ill health, notify their manager by telephone as soon as reasonably practicable and continue to notify and keep in touch with their manager while unable to attend work; - attend a return to work interview with their manager each time the employee returns from a period of sickness absence or absence due to treatment related to a disability; - be open with their manager about the reasons for their absence, to give the manager the opportunity to provide support where possible; - tell their manager of any extenuating circumstances, for example personal or family problems or an unmanageable workload; - bear in mind that the Council may seek a medical report, for example from the employee's doctor or the Council's Occupational Health Adviser; and - cooperate with the Council with regard to the possible implementation of any adjustments to job duties, hours or working conditions, particularly those suggested by a health professional or Occupational Health. - 2.2 Line managers should take responsibility for managing their employee's attendance and absence, and; - ensure employees understand who they should notify about sickness absence and when, and maintain a proper record of each employee's sickness absences; - conduct a return to work interview each time the employee returns from a period of sickness absence. speak to the employee about the absence and the reason for it in a fair and factual way; - be supportive towards the employee and, where appropriate, seek to identify ways in which to assist the employee to improve their attendance in the future. be alert to patterns of absence, for example frequent absences on Fridays or Mondays, before or after rest days for shift workers, or immediately before or after public holidays; - try to establish any underlying reasons for frequent absences and, where the underlying cause is identified, take steps to help the employee to manage the cause; - seek medical advice from Occupational Health, if appropriate, to determine whether or not there is any underlying medical cause for the employee's frequent absences; - be sensitive when absences are caused by personal or family problems; - check whether or not the employee's absences are in any way work related, for example as a result of workplace stress; - ensure that confidential records of all absences, including discussions and medical certificates are sent to HR for the employee's personal record file; in accordance with clause 23

+- be aware of the potential for discrimination when managing absence, particularly where the employee's ill health is related to pregnancy, disability, the menopause or to a terminal illness (see sections 9 to 12); - consult with the HR and Occupational Health if unsure about anything or special circumstances arise, for example if it appears that the employee may have a disability and keep in mind the Council's duty to make reasonable adjustments for disabled people when managing absence (see section 10);; - be alert to signs of mental ill health which may present as physical symptoms; and - Take responsibility for the wellbeing of their employees.